Visual Arts Editor

 Rachel Eliza Griffiths

 Alexandra Watson is a founding editor of Apogee Journal, where she has helped secure grant funding for community arts projects from the New York State Council on the Arts, Lower Manhattan Cultural Council, and Brooklyn Arts Council.
-She teaches essay writing and literature of the Americas at Barnard College.
-Her fiction, poetry, and interviews have appeared in Nat.
-Brut., Redivider, PANK, Lit Hub, and Apogee.
-She’s a graduate of Brown University and Columbia’s School of the Arts.
+She is a full-time Lecturer in the First-Year Writing program at Barnard College.
+Her fiction, poetry, and interviews have appeared in Yes, Poetry, Nat.
+Brut., Breadcrumbs, Redivider, PANK, Lit Hub, and Apogee.
+She’s the recipient of the PEN/Nora Magid Prize for Literary Magazine editing.
+Find her work at alexandrawatson.net.

-Muriel Leung is the author of Bone Confetti, winner of the 2015 Noemi Press Book Award.
+Muriel Leung is the author of two poetry collections, Imagine Us, the Swarm (Nightboat Books) and Bone Confetti (Noemi Press).
 A Pushcart Prize nominated writer, her writing can be found or is forthcoming in Gulf Coast, Drunken Boat, The Collagist, Fairy Tale Review, and others.
-She is a recipient of fellowships to Kundiman and VONA/Voices Workshop.
-She is a contributing editor to the Bettering American Poetry anthology and is also Poetry Co-Editor of Apogee Journal.
+She is the co-host of The Blood-Jet Writing Hour podcast with Rachelle Cruz and MT Vallarta.
 Currently, she is a Dornsife Fellow in Creative Writing and Literature at University of Southern California.
 She is from Queens, NY.

 Joey De Jesus is a recipient of the 2017 NYFA/NYSCA Fellowship in Poetry and lives in Queens.
 Poems have appeared recently in The Literary Review, Brooklyn Magazine, The Brooklyn Rail, Beloit Poetry Journal, Guernica, and have been installed in The New Museum and Artists Space.
 Links to their work are available here.

-Victoria Cho is a Korean-American writer who was born in Virginia.
+Victoria Cho is a Korean American writer who was born in Virginia.
 Her writing has appeared in SmokeLong Quarterly, The Collagist, Perigee, Quarter After Eight, Word Riot, and Mosaic.
-She is Fiction Co-Editor for Apogee Journal, a workshop leader for New York Writers Coalition, and a VONA/Voices alumna.
-She lives in New York City, where she helps manage career- and college-readiness programming for high school students.
+She is a 2021 Kundiman Fiction Fellow and a VONA/Voices alumna.
+Victoria has received support from Vermont Studio Center and led creative writing workshops for New York Writers Coalition.
+She lives in New York City, where she helps manage a career- and college-readiness program for high school students.

-Crystal Hana Kim’s debut novel, If You Leave Me, is forthcoming from William Morrow in August.
-She was a 2017 PEN America Dau Short Story Prize winner and has received scholarships from the Bread Loaf Writers’ Conference, Hedgebrook, Jentel, among others.
-Her work has been published in or is forthcoming from The Washington Post, Elle Magazine, Nylon, Electric Literature, and elsewhere.
-Photo Credit: Nina Subin
+Crystal Hana Kim’s debut novel If You Leave Me was named a best book of 2018 by multiple outlets, including The Washington Post, Booklist, Literary Hub, and Nylon.
+It was also longlisted for the Center for Fiction Novel Prize.
+Kim was a 2017 PEN America Dau Short Story Prize winner and has received scholarships from the Bread Loaf Writers’ Conference, Sewanee Writers’ Conference, Hedgebrook, and Jentel, among others.
+Her work has been published in Elle Magazine, The Paris Review, Guernica, and elsewhere.
+She teaches at Columbia University.

 Anya Lewis-Meeks is a writer from Kingston, Jamaica.
 She is currently an MFA candidate at Columbia University, where she is working on a novel set in a Jamaican high school.
 She’s an avid fan of young adult literature and is always looking for more writing about POC teens.